 Whilst Soderlund continued on to the Hotel to file the report, the first aeroplane flight was made over Mt Kosciuszko.
-The plane was a 'Moth' (probably a De Havilland DH60) piloted by Rupert King and having Lieutenant Wally Shiers - who had served as one of Sir Ross Smith's mechanics on his historic flight from England to Australia - as observer.
+The plane was a 'Moth' (probably a De Havilland DH60) piloted by Rupert King with Lieutenant Wally Shiers - who had served as one of Sir Ross Smith's mechanics on his historic flight from England to Australia - as observer.
 Flying from Cooma, the plane was fitted with long range fuel tanks to increase endurance to 5 hours.
 "The flight over Mount Kosciusko lasted about two hours.
 Although a careful search was made from a height of about 700 feet, no traces of the men were found.
-Weather conditions were unfavourable, and the Moth had to face a severe gale, blowing over the mountains at about 60 miles an hour."56
+Weather conditions were unfavourable, and the Moth had to face a severe gale, blowing over the mountains at about 60 miles an hour."58

 A second plane, an Aero Club-owned Avro Avian piloted by Captain RW Reid flew from Mascot to Jindabyne, where Reid travelled up to the Hotel to be briefed in readiness for the following day.
-Plans were made for a Royal Australian Air Force 'Moth' (probably a De Havilland DH60) to fly down from Richmond to Cooma the following day, 57 piloted by Pilot Officer Carroll, with Corporal Eddison as observer.58
+Plans were made for a Royal Australian Air Force 'Moth' to fly down from